petrockblog/PowerBlock-Emteria/readme.md

 ## Installation Instructions

-1. If you have not done so already, make sure to do all the described steps from the Section __"Pre-Requisites"__ above.
+0. If you have not done so already, make sure to do all the described steps from the Section __"Pre-Requisites"__ above.

-2. Execute the batch file `installDriver.bat`.

-3. Shutdown your Emteria device and connect the PowerBlock with the Raspberry Pi.
+1. We recommend to have the PowerBlock and switch attached to the Raspberry Pi when installing the driver.
 Make sure to also connect the USB power to the PowerBlock.
+The driver installation should also work without the PowerBlock being attached, though.

+2. Execute the batch file `installDriver.bat` from the Windows command line.

+3. When the installation has finished, your Emteria device reboots and the PowerBlock status LED should indicate that it is working by showing a continuous signal.

-4. You should now be able to start and shutdown your Emteria device with the PowerBlock.
+4. You are now able to start and shutdown your Emteria device with the PowerBlock.

 Good luck with your project!